There definitely is! Nevertheless, the two terms are often used interchangeably. And to add to the confusion, some languages don’t make a distinction.

 A document signatory, such as a person signing an agreement, creates an electronic signature when they sign the document by clicking to sign, or drawing their signature and then clicking to sign.

-A digital signature is not a signature in legal sense, i.e., “sealing a document”, is about document integrity, which means that in the event of a dispute, you can prove that: (1) no one has altered the original document, and (2) the document you’re presenting isn’t a forgery.
+A digital signature, also referred to as “sealing a document”, is not a signature in the legal sense.
+Rather, it’s about document integrity, which means that in the event of a dispute, you can prove that: (1) no one has altered the original document, and (2) the document you’re presenting isn’t a forgery.

 What a digital signature is not: